BigVISION13/Vision/README.md

 python app.py
 ```

-Then open `http://localhost:5000` in your browser.
+Then open `http://localhost:5000/` in your browser.
+The Flask app serves its
+UI from the root path using templates in `vision/templates`, so navigating
+directly to `/` avoids 404 errors.

 The page provides three forms: one to parse workflow prompts, one to ask the
 Sales AI for quick tips, and another to generate an automation flow from a